Brainwaves and Meditation: A Beginner’s Guide to What EEG Really Shows

 These signals operate in two ways, non-oscillatory and oscillatory, the latter being what EEG science tends to focus on.
 This oscillatory activity refers to the rhythmic quality of these electrochemical firings.
 When these neurons fire synchronously, they create what can be measured and deemed a brainwave.
 With EEG, when millions of neurons start to fire in synchrony in the upper part of the cortex, they create a tiny but measurable neural signal.
 This is what makes EEG measurement possible.
 For example, a few million neurons firing in sequence seven times per second can be measured on an EEG, the collective conduction of the signal creating enough brief regularity in the neural signal to be measured once that signal is decomposed and then amplified on a computer.
 When neurons fire in this way seven times per second, we can say it is a brainwave of 7 Hertz (Hz, Hertz = frequency of something per second).
 Through methodological study and qualification, scientists have identified that human brainwaves can be measured as being active mostly between a range of around 0.5Hz to around 60Hz.
 The vast majority of brain activity operates between 1–30Hz but can be measured up to and over 100Hz and as low as 0.1Hz.

 All brainwaves are present at all times across mental and physical states.
+There’s really no such thing as a “gamma state” or “theta state” and so on.
 These different frequencies operate almost like letters in the alphabet or instruments in a symphony.
 Together, their interplay and interaction can describe aspects of our conscious experience and reflect our underlying physiology.
-No one is better than the other, these brainwaves changing on a second to second and day to day level as our brains shuttle between various networks, modes of thought, metabolic needs, energy levels, and so on.

 EEG is a rapidly evolving field, with advancements in hardware, software, and understanding coming each month.
 The underlying understanding of meditation, too, is rapidly changing through study using EEG.
 Additionally, the advent of affordable consumer level EEG devices has led to much interest in the topic by a wide variety of individuals, particularly meditators who for the first time are presented with a potential tool for measuring internal mental states.